alexelbert/catch-chronicle/README.md

 - [Visual Studio Code](https://code.visualstudio.com) was used as code editor.

+## Testing

+All Testing procedures for the application have been documented here: [Testing Documentation](/docs/TESTING.md)

 ## Deployment

 The application was deployed to [Heroku](https://heroku.com).
 The Applications live version can be found at https://catch-chronicle-61d760d135f4.herokuapp.com.